GivePenny/GherkinSpec/Readme.md

 ## Getting started

-The best way to pick GherkinSpec up us to see [the simple example repository](https://github.com/GivePenny/GherkinSpec.SimpleExample), download the code and just try it out.
+The best way to pick GherkinSpec up is to see [the simple example repository](https://github.com/GivePenny/GherkinSpec.SimpleExample), download the code and just try it out.

 If you want to create a new test project from scratch ...